 Participants may elect to have their accounts invested in one or more of the investment funds offered by the Plan.
-At December 31, 2012, investment funds offered by the Plan included the following nationally traded mutual funds: the Fidelity Growth Company Fund, the Fidelity Diversified International Fund, the PIMCO Total Return Fund, the Dodge & Cox Stock Fund, the Vanguard Small-Cap Index Fund, the Vanguard Mid-Cap Index Fund, the Dreyfus Limited Term High Yield Bond Fund and the JP Morgan US Large Cap Core Plus Fund.
-Investment funds offered by the Plan at December 31, 2012 also included the following commingled funds: BTC S&P 500 Index, JPM SmartRetirement Income, JPM SmartRetirement 2010, JPM SmartRetirement 2015, JPM SmartRetirement 2020, JPM SmartRetirement 2030, JPM SmartRetirement 2040, JPM SmartRetirement 2040, JPM SmartRetirement 2045 and JPM Smart Retirement 2050.
-There were no changes to the investment funds offered in 2012 and 2011.
+At December 31, 2013, investment funds offered by the Plan included the following nationally traded mutual funds: the Fidelity Growth Company Fund, the Cambiar Small-Cap Institutional Fund, the MFS Institutional International Equity Fund, the PIMCO Total Return Fund, the Dodge & Cox Stock Fund, the Vanguard Small-Cap Index Fund, the Vanguard Mid-Cap Index Fund, the Dreyfus Limited Term High Yield Bond Fund and the JP Morgan US Large Cap Core Plus Fund.
+Investment funds offered by the Plan at December 31, 2013 also included the following commingled funds: BTC S&P 500 Index, JPM SmartRetirement Income, JPM SmartRetirement 2010, JPM SmartRetirement 2015, JPM SmartRetirement 2020, JPM SmartRetirement 2030, JPM SmartRetirement 2035, JPM SmartRetirement 2040, JPM SmartRetirement 2045 and JPM Smart Retirement 2050.
+The following changes were made to the investment funds during 2013: the Cambiar Small-Cap Institutional Fund was added as a new investment option, and the Fidelity Diversified International Fund was replaced by the MFS Institutional International Equity Fund.
+There were no other changes to the investment funds offered in 2013.

-Participants can elect to invest up to 25% of their contributions in the Hasbro Stock Fund which is a unitized stock fund that invests in the stock of Hasbro, Inc. and other short term investments designed to allow participants to buy and sell without the usual trade settlement period for individual stock transactions.
+Participants can elect to invest up to 25% of their contributions in the Hasbro Stock Fund which is a unitized stock fund that invests in the stock of Hasbro, Inc. and other short-term investments designed to allow participants to buy and sell without the usual trade settlement period for individual stock transactions.
 Ownership is measured in units of the fund instead of shares of common stock.
 Participants cannot elect to reallocate their investment funds if that would result in greater than 25% of their account invested in the Hasbro Stock Fund.
-The fair value of the cash and investments of the Hasbro Stock Fund was \$9,233,085 as of December 31, 2012 and \$7,873,358 as of December 31, 2011.
+The fair value of the cash and investments of the Hasbro Stock Fund was \$13,463,450 as of December 31, 2013 and \$9,233,085 as of December 31, 2012.